Effective algorithm of analysis of integrability via the Ziglin's method: Effective algorithm of application of the Ziglin's method.

 It is important to understand that these loops are paths on the Riemann surface of the solution and not just on the complex plane.
 This is the major difficulty that one faces when applying the procedure: given the form of the equations (\ref{bigsyst}) we are forced to integrate them against the complex time, but the object of interest for us is the behavior of the solution $x$.
 More precisely, when we go along a path in the complex plane and neither $x$ nor $\Xi$ have non-zero variation, this path does not produce a non-trivial monodromy generator.
 If $\Xi$ has non-zero variation, one needs to check that the corresponding values of $x(t)$ have returned to the initial value.
 Only in this case $\Xi$ is the generator of the monodromy group.
 If $x(t)$ has not returned to its initial value one needs to continue following the path.
-This difficulty is related to the fact that in general the solution $x$ can not be parametrized by the complex time $t$, i.e. going around the loop in $\mathbb{C}$ does not always produce a closed loop on $x$ and the parametrization used in the original work of S.~Ziglin should be considered as the parametrization of the loop on $x$.
+This difficulty is related to the fact that in general the solution $x$ is not a single-valued function of the complex time $t$, i.e. going around the loop in $\mathbb{C}$ does not always produce a closed loop on $x$ and the parametrization used in the original work of S.~Ziglin should be considered as the parametrization of the loop on $x$.
 It is also clear that if $x$ does not return to its initial value after a finite number of going around a loop in $\mathbb{C}$ (that is the topology of the singularity is logarithmic), such a loop does not correspond to any matrix in the monodromy group.
-But such an infinite branching by itself can be an obstruction to, say, analytic integrability, at least if the corresponding energy level is compact in the phase space.
+But such an infinite branching by itself can be an obstruction to, say, the existence of first integrals analytic in the phase space coordinates, at least if the corresponding energy level is compact in the phase space.
 If all the branching points of $x$ are of finite order (such a system satisfies the \emph{generalized Painlev\'e property}), then the outcome of the procedure is the set of monodromy group generators.
 Having that, to prove non-integrability it is enough to find a couple of non-commuting matrices among them.